Kids and Exercise

 - bend down to tie their shoes (flexibility)

-Parents should encourage their kids to do a variety of activities so that they can work on all three elements.
+Parents should encourage their kids to do a variety of activities so that they can work on all these.

 Endurance develops when kids regularly get aerobic activity.
 During aerobic exercise, large muscles are moving, the heart beats faster, and a person breathes harder.
 Aerobic activity strengthens the heart and improves the body's ability to deliver oxygen to all its cells.